-East St. Louis school district mourns teen killed in drive-by shooting
+East St. Louis School District mourns teen killed in drive-by shooting

-Illinois State Police were called to the intersection of 45th Street at Bunkum Road at around 5:20 pm Saturday.
-They found four victims of a drive-by shooting.
-The 13-year-old died after the shooting.
+Illinois State Police were called to the intersection of 45th Street at Bunkum Road at around 5:20 p.m. on Saturday, Nov.
+19. They found four victims of a drive-by shooting.
+McCline died at the scene.
 The three other victims were taken to the hospital for treatment.

 The East St. Louis School District is sending condolences to Johnny’s family, teachers, friends, and fellow students.
 They hope that the survivors will find peace and healing as they recover from the physical and emotional wounds this tragedy has left them with.